tel 416-520-1972 or 613-219-2022

 He is also the chief instigator at Public Progress.

-These days Bruce is primarily focused on the creation of quality, safe, affordable housing; he has worked on seven Rapid Housing projects since 2020 on community outreach or project management.
+These days Bruce is primarily focused on the creation of quality, safe, affordable housing; he has worked on more than ten Rapid Housing projects since 2020 on community outreach or project management.
 He routinely works with clients to develop housing, from site selection to feasibility analysis to community engagement and project management.

 In the 1980's and 90's Bruce ran political campaigns across Canada and raised money for various charities.
 For nine years he worked for the Canadian Red Cross in fundraising, strategic planning and blood donor recruitment before moving to a small advertising agency.
 In 1997 he co-founded Urban Intelligence, a small municipal affairs consultancy, and Novae Res Urbis, a municipal news service.
 In 2002 he was a partner in the acquisition and relaunch of a small publishing company in the UK.